njam/cargomedia-website/_posts/2015-06-24-simple-osx-video-chat-wowza-ffmpeg.markdown

 {% endhighlight %}

 Local auto test of video/audio source and player

 {% highlight bash %}
 ffmpeg -f avfoundation -i "default":"default" -vcodec libx264 -acodec ac3 -preset ultrafast -tune zerolatency -f nut pipe:1 | ffplay pipe:0
 {% endhighlight %}

-<address>(In my case there is around 0.6-0.8 second latency when piping video to the player.
+> In my case there is around 0.6-0.8 second latency when piping video to the player.
 It happens because of shell standard input/output buffer.
 By default it is 16384 bytes.
 Documentation says it can switch to 65336 capacity if needed.
-However this is serious bottleneck between the source of data and the player)</address>The screenshot below shows the camera input in the FaceTime (right side) and the same camera input piped (shell) by ffmpeg and rendered by ffplayer (left side).
+However this is serious bottleneck between the source of data and the player

+The screenshot below shows the camera input in the FaceTime (right side) and the same camera input piped (shell) by ffmpeg and rendered by ffplayer (left side).

 ![Chat Latency Test](/img/posts/2015/chat-latency-test.png)

 Preparing for publishing and streaming

 {% highlight bash %}
 # IP address of computer with installed wowza server
 export RTMP_SERVER=example.com:1935